 This is the place.
 Never found one similar to it anywhere in my travels.
 It's better than a flea market or thrift store.

 Here’s a nice big picture with the name of the shop and the phone no. What more could you ask for.

 I don’t remember how I stumbled upon Butler’s Antiques and I don’t really know how long I’ve been making the trip to Hopkinsville just to look at junk.
-That’s where the shop is…… Hopkinsville, Kentucky…. a 45-50 minute drive from my home.
+I would say I've been shopping here for 20 plus years.